ta4j/ta4j-wiki/How-to-contribute.md

 git checkout develop
 ```

-If necessary and coordinated, you can also create a new feature branch for bigger enhancements:
+You should always create a new branch for enhancements or bug fixes:
 ```
 git checkout -b feature/name-of-your-feature-branch git push --set-upstream origin feature/*
 ```

 * _Note_: **If you have finished your work, please make sure to maintain the _CHANGELOG.md_ file if you have added, fixed or enhanced something.**
-* _Note_: **Before submitting a pull request, please make sure you have run the complete test suite on your branch using `mvn test`.**
+* _Note_: **Before submitting a pull request, please make sure you run the complete test suite on your branch using `mvn test`.
+There are github actions checking for
+  code format and licence header as well:**

 ```
-mvn test // run tests
-git add myNewFiles.java CHANGELOG.md
-git commit
-git push
+// implement changes on your branch
+// format code, add license header and run unit tests: mvn -B clean license:format formatter:format test git add myNewFiles.java CHANGELOG.md git commit git push